Langkawi Parks & Nature

 It's a beautiful harbor area and has a yacht marina where you can see many mega yachts moored.
 A complex Perdana Quay with a boardwalk is the main happening place here.
 It is full of upscale stores, restaurants & pubs, and comes alive after dark.
 The restaurants and the bars lined up along the water area look lovely as the lights com on with reflections in the water.

 This is a large complex with covered pathways.
 Although it initially started with aviary with great collection of birds, it later expanded to house more than 150 species of animals and birds.
 However most animals here are the ones that are of commonly available species and not those exotic ones that are difficult to maintain.
 But you will find many funny and interesting creatures here and can hand feed the animals and birds.
-There are in-house guides available.
+There are in-house guides available who will guide you through the park.

 A 20-acre farm housing over 1000 crocodiles and alligators.
 There are feeding sessions and awesome shows.
 The crocodiles are kept in controlled environment but at the same time almost like in their natural habitat.
 You can see them from a close but safe distance.